newmen/mcp-clojure-index/README.md

 # MCP Clojure Code Index

 MCP server for semantic indexing and analysis of Clojure code.
-Provides LLM agents (Kilo Code) with intelligent access to source code through search, navigation, and dependency analysis.
+Provides LLM agents with intelligent access to source code through search, navigation, and dependency analysis.

 ## Features